The hybrid SUV of handheld water bottles. – David Hanenburg on the Nathan Quickdraw Plus

 - The elastic strap – Allowed the padded strap to separate further from the bottle based on hand-size or if you are wearing gloves.

 - The low-profile zippered pouch – A bit of storage available but not so much that the bottle becomes clunky with a full pouch.

 - Wide mouth screw top – Easy cleaning and refilling.
 I didn’t observe any leaks.

 - Easy to use valve – The valve opened and closed without much effort.
 No leaks throughout the run unless I forgot to shut it.

 The Nathan Quickdraw Plus water bottle is a solid handheld water bottle for those looking for a bit of extra cargo space while still being fairly efficient.

-You can purchase the Nathan Quickdraw Plus Water bottle and receive an Endurance Buzz visitor discount at Running Warehouse.
+You can purchase the Nathan Quickdraw Plus Water bottle at Running Warehouse (Shoes, Packs, Clothes, Lights, and more…plus 2-day free shipping!).

 Amazon also provide a nice variety of color choices.

 [This article contains an affiliate link which provides a small commission to us (at no cost to you) if you would purchase.]